Mary Magdalene: Gospel of Philip

 The Gospel of Philip uses cognates of koinônos and Coptic equivalents to refer to the literal pairing of men and women in marriage and sexual intercourse, but also metaphorically, referring to a spiritual partnership, and the reunification of the Gnostic Christian with the divine realm.
-The Gospel of Philip also contains another passage relating to Jesus' relationship with Mary Magdalene.
+The Gospel of Philip also contains another passage relating to Jesus's relationship with Mary Magdalene.
 The text is badly fragmented, and speculated but unreliable additions are shown in brackets:

 For early Christians, kissing did not have a romantic connotation and it was common for Christians to kiss their fellow believers as a way of greeting.
 This tradition is still practiced in many Christian congregations today and is known as the "kiss of peace".
 Ehrman explains that, in the context of the Gospel of Philip, the kiss of peace is used as a symbol for the passage of truth from one person to another and that it is not in any way an act of "divine foreplay".